홈CorporationEthical ManagementEthical management system

 C) Misappropriation for personal benefits by taking advantage of the Company’s assets or information;

-E) Engaging in a side job which is tough enough to have a negative influence on the fulfillment of obligations at work; or
+E) Engaging in a side job which may have a negative influence on the fulfillment of obligations at work; or

 F) Acquisition of the partner’s stocks in an unfair fashion